mrWheel/esp-networking/README.md

 ## Installation

 1. Install this library in your Arduino/PlatformIO project
-2. Include the necessary dependencies:
+2. For the Arduino IDE include the necessary dependencies:
    - WiFiManager
    - ESP8266WiFi (for ESP8266) or WiFi (for ESP32)
    - ESP8266mDNS (for ESP8266) or ESPmDNS (for ESP32)